christophergillard9696-lgtm/Tower-United/README.md

 -  Google Forms
 -  Google Sheets
 -  Python/VADER/Beautifulsoup/Pandas/R
+-  Power Bi
 -  SQL
--  Power Bi
 -  DAX

 # 🔭 Features:

 - Automated Data Gathering, Updating and Processing
+- Player Lifecycle & Retention Metrics
 - Interactive Dashboard
-- Player Lifecycle & Retention Metrics
+- Statistical Modelling
 - Topic Clustering
-- Statistical Modelling

 # ♟️ The Process:
-I wanted to create something that could automatically pull and process from my data scraping, so I developed a python script to pull from reviews left on steam, leveraged SQL to help deliver a cleaned up master set of data, connecting Power Bi to said data to have it automatically update results every morning feeding them through the statistical modeling.
+I wanted to create something that could automatically pull and process from my data scraping, so I developed a python script to pull from reviews left on steam, leveraged SQL to help deliver a cleaned up master set of data, connecting Power Bi to said data to have it automatically update results every morning feeding them through the statistical modeling within Power Bi.

 # 🗳️ Running The Project: